adelmonte/Simple_Package_Manager/README.md

 ![Description of the GIF](spm.gif)

-SPM is a Simple Package Manager for Arch-based Linux distributions.
+SPM is a Simple FZF Package Manager for Arch-based Linux distributions.

 It provides an intuitive fzf interface for common package management tasks using `yay` and `pacman`.